This post was last updated on October 7th, 2021 at 02:14 pm

 Cases have been brought where landlords have come away from court having to pay the defaulting tenant substantial sums of money where such a counterclaim is made.

-The landlord’s repairing obligations under section 11 do not require the landlord to carry out works or repairs for which the tenant is liable by virtue of his duty to use the premises in a tenant-like-manner.
+The landlord’s repairing obligations under Section 11 does not require the landlord to carry out works or repairs for which the tenant is liable by virtue of his duty to use the premises in a tenant-like manner.

 Section 11 does not require the landlord to rebuild or reinstate the premises in the case of destruction or damage by fire, or by tempest, flood or other inevitable accident, or to keep in repair or maintain anything which the tenant is entitled to remove from the dwelling-house.